Losant/losant-docs/docs/experiences/overview.md

 *   Must be at least 4 characters
 *   May only contain lowercase letters, numbers, hyphens (-) and underscores (\_)
-*   Must be unique across the entire Losant platform
+*   Must be unique across the entire Losant Platform
 *   Cannot be a commonly used Internet subdomain, such as "webmail" or "cpanel"
 *   Cannot be profane (these are subject to change by Losant without notice)